ELLIPSIS009/EL_Movie-Recommendation/README.md

 Dataset for this project can be downloaded [here](https://www.kaggle.com/PromptCloudHQ/imdb-data)<br>
 This dataset includes Title, Genre, Description, Director, Actors, Year, Runtime, Rating, Votes, Revenue, Metascrore<br>
-The important features of a movie used to find similar recomended movies are Title, Genre, Director, Actors
+The important features of a movie used to find similar recomended movies are Title, Genre, Director

 # Usage